Event System

 all_done = asyncio.Event()

-# This callback processes product links and creates a new tab for each
+# This callback processes category links and creates a new tab for each

 # Check if this is the categories response